Trip World: Reception

+Legacy

 Yakopoo later appeared in Sunsoft's fighting game, Galaxy Fight: Universal Warriors as a mini-boss and with a more detailed look.
 His name is romanized "Yacopu" in this game.
 According to game's plot, he is the pet of Galaxy Fight's final boss, Rouwe.
-Similar to some other transforming characters from other one-on-one fighting games like Geegus from World Heroes and Shang Tsung from the Mortal Kombat series for example, Yakopoo has the ability to shapeshift himself into whoever he fights against, providing a mirror match.
-While in his regular form, he can only be hit by crouching attacks while on the ground.
-Also, he does his signature kicks he used in Trip World.
-The background music played in his stage is an arranged version of the background music heard during the second to last boss fight in Trip World.
+Similar to some other transforming characters from other one-on-one fighting games, Yakopoo has the ability to shapeshift himself into whoever he fights against, providing a mirror match.

 Yakopoo makes an unnamed appearance as a minor character in 2019's Blaster Master Zero 2, an entry in Sunsoft's Blaster Master series developed and published by Inti Creates.
 Here, he is presented as an assistant creature accompanying the Metal Attacker "EIR" and its pilots Kanna and Kenwood.
 When protagonists Jason Frudnick and Eve arrive on the planet Stranga, Yakopoo is fed a variety of fruits that Jason is sent to collect and produces a medicine for Eve that alleviates the effects of the environment on her.
 Other references to Trip World can be found on the planet, such as flowers blooming from enemy mutants in reference to the Flower Yakopoo power-up.